cs396-web-dev/winter2022/pages/_assignments/lab01.md

 To continue saving and tracking your changes using git / GitHub, repeat steps 3, 4, 5, and 7 as needed.

-## Part 2: HTML & CSS Introduction
+## 4. HTML & CSS Introduction

-* HTML -> various components that display content
-* CSS -> a way of applying visual effects to content

-### Assigned Readings:
-1. Intro to HTML Components
-2. Selectors
-3. Box Model
-4. Flexbox Froggy
-5. Media Queries and Units that are percentages
+Some intro sentence..

 ### Exercise 1: Box Model Practice
 1. Change out the photo to another photo that you find on the Internet.